wrattler/wrattler-design/data-store/data-store.md

 # Appendix: Overview of the Relational Model

 FIXME: Someone who knows should check this!
+The following formalism is what sense I have been able to make of this subject.
+It's somewhat different to the usual presentation, which uses names to do a lot of the work I have done with maps.

 ## Formalism